Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Expectations and Constraints on Hadronization

 \subsection{Thrust Distribution, Factorization and $R$-Evolution}

 The concrete observable we consider in most detail in this work is the {\it 2-jettiness} $\tau$ event-shape variable in $e^+e^-$ collisions, defined by

 where $Q$ is the $e^+e^-$ c.m.\ energy, and the sum runs over all final state particles with momenta $\vec{p_i}$.
 The maximum defines the thrust axis $\vec{n_t}$.
 In the limit of vanishing hadron masses $\tau$ is identical to thrust.
 The difference is very small and does not play any role in the context of our studies.
 We therefore call $\tau$ also thrust sometimes in the rest of this article.
 Thrust is an IR safe and global shape variable and in the limit of small $\tau$, referred to as the dijet region, the events are characterized by two energetic back-to-back jets along the thrust axis.
 In this section we render factorization aspects of the coherent branching shower cutoff $Q_0$ and the resulting RG equation explicit for the thrust distribution in the dijet region.
 This RG equation serves as the basis of the concrete numerical studies we carry out in Secs.~\ref{sec:NewFissionpheno} for the default and our novel dynamical hadronization model.
+As already indicated in the introduction, results along these lines are currently only available for jet mass related event-shapes such as 2-jettiness.

 Using the notations of Ref.~\cite{Abbate:2010xh} the hadron level thrust distribution in the dijet region can be written in the factorized form

 where $\mathrm{d}\hat\sigma/\mathrm{d}\hat\tau(\hat\tau,Q)$ is the parton level distribution containing the resummed partonic QCD corrections.
 In the standard analytic QCD approach these computations are carried out in the limit of a vanishing IR cutoff, so that these perturbative QCD corrections encode terms of the form $\alpha_s^n\delta(\hat\tau)$ and plus-distributions of the form $\alpha_s^n [\ln^k(\hat\tau)/\hat\tau]_+$) to all orders of perturbation theory and potentially additional fixed-order corrections to improve the descriptions when $\tau$ increases.
 In this context $\mathrm{d}\hat\sigma/\mathrm{d}\hat\tau(\hat\tau,Q)$ has been determined up to N$^3$LL$+{\cal O}(\alpha_s^3)$ order~\cite{Becher:2008cf,Abbate:2010xh}.
 The exact form of the parton level distribution, which is based on an additional perturbative factorization between large-angle soft and energetic collinear radiation, is not relevant for the studies in this article.
 The relevant aspect is that the factorized form of Eq.~(\ref{eq:thrustmassless1}) applies for any scheme to regulate the IR momenta in the partonic distribution $\mathrm{d}\hat\sigma/\mathrm{d}\hat\tau(\hat\tau,Q)$.